ZacharyChang/learnpython/readme.txt

 Git is free software.
 I deleted the line before and wrote a new line here.

-Creating a new branch called 'dev' then.
+Creating a new branch is quick & simple.